-- Get a Photographer-in-Training: This was a tip directly from the Bridal Bargains book mentioned above, and boy did it save us money!
+- Get a Photographer-in-Training: Wedding photography is SO important…and SO expensive.
+I can clearly remember Googling over and over again “how to cut costs on wedding photography”.
+Well, I've got an exciting tip for you that we used, directly from the Bridal Bargains book mentioned above.
+Boy, did it save us money!
 I contacted the arts department chairperson at a local university and asked if he/she could recommend a photography student to be a photographer for our wedding.
 We offered a rate of $200, plus asked for the rights to all digital photos on a CD (so that we can print out whatever we would like).
 Sure enough, I was put in touch with a former student who does occasional freelance photography.
 They brought another photographer friend as well – they did a beautiful job!

 How to Plan a Wedding on a Small Budget in 6 Months